truenas/documentation/content/TrueCommand/Clusters.md

 ![ClusterCardwithVolume](/images/TrueCommand/2.2/ClusterCardwithVolume.png "Cluster Volume added to a Cluster")

-The name, current used storage, and status of the volume show on the card.
+The card displays the name, used storage, and volume status.
 Click the volume name to expand the details and see more management options.

 ![ClustersClusterVolumeExpanded](/images/TrueCommand/2.2/ClustersClusterVolumeExpanded.png "Cluster Volume Details")